What Is BEC?

 - Requests to not communicate with others: Impostor emails often ask the recipient to keep the request confidential or only communicate with the sender via email.

 - Requests that bypass normal channels: Most organisations have accounting systems through which bills and payments must be processed, no matter how urgent the request.
 When these channels are bypassed by an email directly from an executive requesting, for example, that an urgent wire transfer be completed ASAP, the recipient should be suspicious.

 - Language issues and unusual date formats: Some lure emails have flawless grammar, and some CEOs write emails in broken English.
 But the presence of European date formats (day month year) or sentence construction that suggests an email was written by a non-native speaker are common in many of these attacks.

-Here are a few tips to keep organizations safe in the face of these increasingly common attacks:
+Here are a few tips to protect against BEC and EAC scams and keep organisations safe in the face of these increasingly common attacks:

 - Be suspicious.
 Asking for clarification, forwarding an email to IT, or checking with a colleague is better than wiring hundreds of thousands of dollars to a fake company in China.

 - If something doesn't feel right, it probably isn't.
 Encourage employees to trust their instincts and ask “Would my CEO actually tell me to do this?” or “Why isn't this supplier submitting an invoice through our portal?”